printers-for-people/catboat/docs/Code_Overview.md

   `self.speed = 2. * x` over `self.speed = 2 * x`.
 Consistent use of
   floating point values can avoid hard to debug quirks in Python type conversions.
-* If submitting the module for inclusion in the main Klipper code, be sure to place a copyright notice at the top of the module.
+* If submitting the module for inclusion in the main Kalico code, be sure to place a copyright notice at the top of the module.
 See the existing modules for the preferred format.

 ## Adding new kinematics

-This section provides some tips on adding support to Klipper for additional types of printer kinematics.
+This section provides some tips on adding support to Kalico for additional types of printer kinematics.
 This type of activity requires excellent understanding of the math formulas for the target kinematics.
 It also requires software development skills - though one